libktx/ktx/assets-async/README.md

 loadings.
 Depending on the variant, will block the current thread or suspend the coroutine until all of the assets are unloaded.

-Additional debugging and management methods are available:
+Additional asset management methods include:

-- `getLoader` - allows to obtain `AssetLoader` instance for the given file.
-- `setLoader` - allows to associate a custom `AssetLoader` with the selected file and asset types.
 - `isLoaded: Boolean` - checks if the selected asset is fully loaded.
 - `contains: Boolean` - checks if the selected asset is present in storage, loaded or not.
 - `getReferenceCount: Int` - allows to check how many times the asset was loaded, added or required as dependency by other assets.
-Returns 0 if the asset is not present in storage.
+Returns 0 if the asset is not present in the storage.
 - `getDependencies: List<Identifier>` - returns list of dependencies of the selected asset.
 If the asset is not present in the storage, an empty list will be returned.
+- `getLoader: AssetLoader` - allows to obtain `AssetLoader` instance for the given file.
+- `setLoader` - allows to associate a custom `AssetLoader` with the selected file and asset types.

-Assets are uniquely identified by their path and `Class` by the storage.
+`AssetStorage` uniquely identifies assets by their path and `Class`.
 Since these values can be passed in 3 basic ways, most methods are available in 3 variants:

 - Inlined, with reified type and `String` path parameter.
-- With `Identifier` parameter, which stores `Class` and path of the asset.
+- With `Identifier` parameter, which stores `Class` and `String` path of the asset.
-- With LibGDX `AssetDescriptor` storing `Class`, path and loading data of the asset.
+- With LibGDX `AssetDescriptor` storing `Class`, `String` file name and loading data of the asset.

 All three variants behave identically and are available for convenience.
+If any asset data is missing from either `String` path or `Identifier`, additional parameters are available to match the `AssetDescriptor` API.

 To ease the API usage, the following utilities are provided:

 - `AssetStorage.getAssetDescriptor` - creates an `AssetDescriptor` instance that has loading data of an asset.
 - `AssetStorage.getIdentifier` - creates an `Identifier` instance that uniquely identifies a stored asset.
 - `AssetDescriptor.toIdentifier` - converts an `AssetDescriptor` to an `Identifier`.
+- `Identifier.toAssetDescriptor` - converts an `Identifier` to an `AssetDescriptor` with optional loading parameters.

+#### Error handling

+`AssetStorage` throws exceptions extending the `AssetStorageException` class.
+All of its subclasses are documented, explaining when and why they are thrown.
+Please refer to the [sources documentation](src/main/kotlin/ktx/assets/async/errors.kt) for further details.

 ### Usage examples